-Bilge Pump Systems
+Bilge Pump System

-Your yacht is equipped with six impeller-type bilge pumps which are controlled by automatic bilge pump switches (autofloat switches) and/or switches on the dash panel.
+Your yacht is equipped with six impeller-type bilge pumps.
+The bilge pumps are controlled by automatic bilge pump switches (autofloat switches) and/or switches on the dash panel.

 The autofloat switches activate whenever water accumulates above a preset level in the bilge.
 They are wired directly to the battery and will normally function even when the yacht is completely shut down and unattended, such as when the yacht is moored at a marina.